-The median age at presentation is 15 years, with a range of 7 months to 18 years, and with most patients presenting with vaginal bleeding.
+The median age at presentation is 15 years, with a range of 7 months to 18 years, and most patients present with vaginal bleeding.
 Adults with adenocarcinoma of the cervix or vagina will present with stage I or stage II disease 90% of the time.
 In children and adolescents, there is a high incidence of stage III and stage IV disease (24%).
 This difference may be explained by the practice of routine pelvic examinations in adults and the hesitancy to perform pelvic exams in children.

 The treatment of choice is surgical resection, followed by radiation therapy for residual microscopic disease or lymphatic metastases.
 The role of chemotherapy in management is unknown, although drugs commonly used in the treatment of gynecologic malignancies, carboplatin and paclitaxel, have been used.

 The prognosis, diagnosis, classification, and treatment of these other rare childhood cancers are discussed below.
 It must be emphasized that these cancers are seen very infrequently in patients younger than 15 years, and most of the evidence is derived from case series.

 Multiple Endocrine Neoplasia (MEN) Syndromes and Carney Complex

-The most salient clinical and genetic alterations of the MEN syndromes are shown in Table 6.
+The most salient clinical and genetic alterations of the MEN syndromes are shown in Table 7.

-It is recommended that screening for patients with MEN 1 syndrome begin by the age of 5 years and continue for life.
+It is recommended that screening for patients with MEN1 syndrome begin by the age of 5 years and continue for life.
 The number of tests or biochemical screening is age specific and may include yearly serum calcium, parathyroid hormone, gastrin, glucagon, secretin, proinsulin, chromogranin A, prolactin, and IGF-1.
 Radiologic screening should include a magnetic resonance imaging of the brain and computed tomography (CT) of the abdomen every 1 to 3 years.

-A germline activating mutation in the RET oncogene (a receptor tyrosine kinase) on chromosome 10q11.2 is responsible for the uncontrolled growth of cells in medullary thyroid carcinoma associated with MEN 2A and MEN 2B syndromes.[8,9,10]
+A germline activating mutation in the RET oncogene (a receptor tyrosine kinase) on chromosome 10q11.2 is responsible for the uncontrolled growth of cells in medullary thyroid carcinoma associated with MEN2A and MEN2B syndromes.[9,10,11]

 Hirschsprung disease has been associated in a small percentage of cases with the development of neuroendocrine tumors such as medullary thyroid carcinoma.
-RET germline inactivating mutations have been detected in up to 50% of patients with familial Hirschsprung disease and less often in the sporadic form.[31,32,33] Cosegregation of Hirschsprung disease and medullary thyroid carcinoma phenotype is infrequently reported, but these individuals usually have a mutation in RET exon 10.
-It has been recommended that patients with Hirschsprung disease be screened for mutations in RET exon 10 and consideration be given to prophylactic thyroidectomy if such a mutation is discovered.[33,34,35]
+RET germline inactivating mutations have been detected in up to 50% of patients with familial Hirschsprung disease and less often in the sporadic form.[33,34,35] Cosegregation of Hirschsprung disease and medullary thyroid carcinoma phenotype is infrequently reported, but these individuals usually have a mutation in RET exon 10.
+It has been recommended that patients with Hirschsprung disease be screened for mutations in RET exon 10 and consideration be given to prophylactic thyroidectomy if such a mutation is discovered.[35,36,37]

 (Refer to the PDQ summary on Genetics of Endocrine and Neuroendocrine Neoplasias for more information about MEN2A and MEN2B.)

-In a randomized phase III trial for adult patients with unresectable locally advanced or metastatic hereditary or sporadic medullary thyroid carcinoma treated with vandetanib, a selective inhibitor of RET, VEGFR, and EGFR, versus placebo, vandetanib administration was associated with significant improvements in progression-free survival, response rate, disease control rates, and biochemical response.
+In a randomized phase III trial for adult patients with unresectable locally advanced or metastatic hereditary or sporadic medullary thyroid carcinoma treated with either vandetanib (a selective inhibitor of RET, vascular endothelial growth factor receptor, and epidermal growth factor receptor) or placebo, vandetanib administration was associated with significant improvements in progression-free survival, response rate, disease control rates, and biochemical response.
 Children with locally advanced or metastatic medullary thyroid carcinoma were treated with vandetanib in a phase I/II trial.
-Of 16 patients, only 1 had no response and 7 had a partial response.
+Of 16 patients, only one had no response and seven had a partial response.
 Disease in three of those patients subsequently recurred, but 11 of 16 patients treated with vandetanib remained on therapy at the time of the report.